 While we are not advocating the use of any one process or application, what we want to say is “Let’s do something to remove this patient safety exposure”.

 This is an important ongoing patient safety issue.
-MedSafetyOnline.org is anxious to hear from other health professionals.
-We invite you to please share your challenges and/or successes with all our members.
+MedSafetyOnline.org is excited to hear from other health professionals.
+We invite you to please share your challenges and/or successes with all our visitors.
 Together we can pool our knowledge, improve the safety of our patients, and protect our health care colleagues.